Chris Anokute

-Chris Anokute is an American Music Executive, specialized in Artist Development and Executive Music Production.
-He was born from Nigerian parents, grew up in New Jersey, and currently resides in Los Angeles, California.
-His first stint in artist development was when he was hired at Virgin/Capitol Records in 2006 as their Senior Director of A&R at the age of 23 years old.
-While at Virgin/Capitol Records, Chris oversaw the A&R/Development for Katy Perry and Joss Stone.
-He later held senior vice-president of A&R roles at Universal Music Group and Epic Records between the years of 2011 and 2018.
+Chris Anokute is an American music executive and artist manager.
+He has held senior A&R positions at Virgin/Capitol Records, Universal Motown, Island Def Jam Music Group and Epic Records, and in 2014 founded the artist development and management company Young Forever Inc. At Capitol he was involved in signing Katy Perry and worked as A&R on her first two albums for the label.
+He later signed Iggy Azalea to Island Def Jam and worked on releases by Fifth Harmony and Zara Larsson at Epic.

-Career
+Early life and career

-Anokute's entry point into the music industry came when at the age of 17, he approached John Houston, father of Whitney, and asked to be part of his management team.
-Houston soon became a mentor to Anokute.
+Anokute was born to Nigerian parents and grew up in New Jersey; he lives in Los Angeles.
+At 17, he approached John Houston, father of Whitney Houston, about joining his management team, and Houston became his mentor.

-At the same time he secured an internship in A&R administration at Def Jam Records, working under A&R executive Rob Mitchell.
-Once promoted to A&R Administration assistant, he worked on projects including Sum 41, Ashanti, Foxy Brown and Jay-Z's The Blueprint.
+Around the same time, he began an internship in A&R administration at Def Jam under Rob Mitchell.
+After being promoted to A&R administration assistant, he worked on projects by Sum 41, Ashanti, Foxy Brown and Jay-Z's The Blueprint.

-Anokute discovered the songwriter Alisha Brooks, and later introduced her to Vada Nobles.
-Nobles provided a selection of instrumentals to write to, and from one track, Brooks created Pon de Replay.
-Soon afterwards, Chris secured an opportunity for the song to be recorded by the then unknown Rihanna.
-Pon De Replay was the song that landed the 16-year-old a deal with Def Jam Universal, becoming her debut single as a major label recording artist.
+Anokute introduced songwriter Alisha Brooks to producer Vada Nobles, and Brooks co-wrote "Pon de Replay" to one of Nobles's instrumentals.
+According to Anokute, he then brought the song to Rihanna, who released it as her debut single on Def Jam in 2005.

-Anokute was soon hired by Jason Flom as the senior director A&R for Virgin/Capitol Records, where his first A&R work project was Joss Stone's Introducing Joss Stone (stylised as Introducing...
+Anokute was soon hired by Jason Flom as the senior director A&R for Virgin/Capitol Records, where his first A&R work project was Joss Stone's introducing Joss Stone (stylised as Introducing...
 Joss Stone) (2007).
 Shortly after, Chris and Jason signed Katy Perry through an introduction from Katy's long time publicist, Angelica Cob-Baehler.
 He went on to successfully A&R Katy's first two multi-platinum Capitol albums, One Of The Boys (2008) and Teenage Dream (2010), yielding 11 #1 singles and over 50 million albums and singles sold collectively.
 As an independent hire, Chris also worked A&R on Katy's Smile album (2020), that achieved RIAA gold status, and featured the RIAA platinum, 1 billion plus streaming hit, Never Really Over.

 In 2011, Anokute left Capitol to take a job at Universal Motown as their senior vice president, A&R. There, he worked closely with Motown President Sylvia Rhone, assisting her on Kelly Rowland's first album for the label, Here I Am, which included the #1 single Motivation (featuring Lil’ Wayne).